The lighthouses in Muskegon have a long history of guiding ships to the safe port of Muskegon, through the Muskegon Channel into Muskegon Lake.

 This 1875 lighthouse, now open as a museum, offers guests an opportunity to see what life used to be like around the Great Lakes.
 Includes photos, paintings, artifacts, and newspaper articles about the lighthouse, shipping and lumbering.

-The first light in Muskegon was constructed on shore in 1851.
+The first light in Muskegon was constructed on shore in 1852.
 In 1902, after the completion of the pier, the decision was made to replace this shore light with a new light at the end of the pier.
 Tours available Memorial Day to Labor Day and special events.

 Silver Lake's Little Sable Point Lighthouse